UniMath/agda-unimath/src/metric-spaces/convergent-cauchy-approximations-metric-spaces.lagda.md

 {{#concept "convergent" Disambiguation="Cauchy approximation in a metric space" agda=is-convergent-cauchy-approximation-Metric-Space}}
 if it has a [limit](metric-spaces.limits-of-cauchy-approximations-in-premetric-spaces.md).
-Because limits of cauchy approximations in metric spaces are unique, this is a [subtype](foundation.subtypes.md) of the type of Cauchy approximations.
+Because limits of Cauchy approximations in metric spaces are unique, this is a [subtype](foundation.subtypes.md) of the type of Cauchy approximations.

 ## Definitions